Learn-TypeScript/understanding-typescript/README.md

     - `never` If a function doesn't return anything and also throws an error... then this function doesn't return anything eg `cb: (num: number) => never `
 3. **The TypeScript Compiler (and its Configuration)**
     - run `tsc app.ts -w` to enter watch mode.
 You can quite with `ctrl + C`.
 With watch mode you don't have to run `tsc fileName.ts` all the time.
 It runs automatically when saving the file.
     - run `tsc --init` to tell TS that all the files here are one project.
 It will create the  `tsconfig.json` file ...
+Then TS will run all the .ts files of your project, by running just `tsc` without the file name.
+And it can be combined with `watch mode` by runnig: `tsc -w`.
     - You can exclude files from compiling by puting them in the `exclude` in `tsconfig.json`
       eg:
         ```js
             },
             "exclude": [
-                "analytics.ts"
+                "analytics.ts" // or "*.dev.ts" or "**/*.dev.ts" Note: * is a wildcard.
+            ]
+            },
+            "include": [
+                "fileName.ts" // Note: We compile include minus exclude... @5:00
             ]
         }
         ```